What are the consequences of Othering in Othello?

 In Shakespeare's play Othello, the consequences of Othering are profound and devastating.
 The main character, Othello, is constantly Othered by those around him due to his race and status as a Moor.
 This leads to him feeling isolated and alienated, ultimately fueling his jealousy and insecurity.
 The Othering of characters like Othello also contributes to the manipulation and betrayal that occurs throughout the play, ultimately leading to tragic consequences for all involved.
 The negative effects of Othering in Othello serve as a warning about the dangers of prejudice and discrimination in society.

-This mind map was published on 5 June 2024 and has been viewed 25 times.
+This mind map was published on 5 June 2024 and has been viewed 88 times.

 You May Also Like

-What are the rules of the road?
+What is the market value of the winery?

 What is the concept of